coder/docs/workspaces/preferences.md

 ## SSH keys

-The **SSH Keys** page is where you'll find the public key corresponding to the private key that Coder inserts automatically into your workspaces.
+The **SSH Keys** page is where you'll find the public SSH key corresponding to the private key that Coder inserts automatically into your workspaces.
 The public key is useful for services, such as Git, Bitbucket, GitHub, and GitLab, that you need to access from your workspace.